wxGlade/wxGlade/sphinx/tutorial.rst

 Part 2: Add the remaining rows and widgets
 *********************************************************************

-We need almost the same combination of sizer+label+text for the second value and the result, so we'll copy the horizontal sizer including it's content from the first to the third and fith slot of the vertical sizer .
+We need almost the same combination of sizer+label+text for the second value and the result, so we'll copy the horizontal sizer including it's content from the first to the third and fifth slot of the vertical sizer.
+Having done so, we will modify the label fields of the newly copied wxStaticText widgets to ``Value 2`` and ``Result`` (consistent with the layout for the calculator presented on the :doc:`wxbasics` page).
 |br|
-After that, we'll add "Operator" and the buttons.
+After that, we'll add the "Operator" radio box and the buttons.

 There are several methods to copy: